 Your story is yours to tell.
-We treat information about your disability much as we treat medical or health information, taking our commitment to confidentiality to heart.
+We treat information about your disability the same way we treat medical or health information, taking our commitment to confidentiality to heart.
 Any information we collect from medical or psychological evaluations is regarded as confidential, only to be shared with faculty, staff, coaches or other professionals with your express written consent, as permitted by law.

 The Letter of Accommodations that goes to faculty is limited to discussing the academic accommodations for which you are qualified and does not contain information regarding your specific condition or diagnosis.